 Using long ladders provided by the fire trucks that were brought in, these men and women analyzed the ball along with its surrounding troposphere.
 Each of them were very careful.
 All assumed that the slightest touch would bring the ball down.

 They performed all analysis possible without actually making contact with the well-stitched rawhide floating in the air.
-In spite of all the effort, though, which included but was not limited to dropping other balls next to it from the same height, all investigation proved inconclusive.
+Despite all the effort, though, which included but was not limited to dropping other balls next to it from the same height, all investigation proved inconclusive.
 There was no reason for the ball to remain in the air.

 The owner of the Seattle Nauticals, John Lincoln, did not.
 He had a business to run.
 Lost games meant lost revenue.
 This along with his already dour disposition compelled him to take action.
-When the guards were distracted with a minor incident with reporters, Lincoln took the opportunity to dash past security, to scamper past a scientist who had just descended and didn’t realize what was happening and therefore made no effort to stop him and scurried up a ladder in order to pull that ball down.
+When the guards were distracted with a minor incident with reporters, Lincoln took the opportunity to dash past security, to scamper past a confused scientist that had just descended, and scurry up a ladder to pull that ball down.